olivezane/Xray-core/proxy/tun/README.md

 Windows version of the same functionality is implemented through Wintun library. \
 To make it start, wintun.dll specific for your Windows/arch must be present next to Xray.exe binary.

+When using `"stackType": "system"`, the system stack reads and writes to the Wintun adapter directly, creating real Winsock TCP/UDP connections to forward proxied traffic.

 After the start network adapter with the name you chose in the config will be created in the system, and exist while Xray is running.